nwops/puppet-retrospec/README.md

 ```

 Looking at the file we can see that it did a lot of work for us.
-Retrospec generate many tests automatically.
+Retrospec generated many tests automatically.
 However the variable resolution isn't perfect so you will need to manually resolve some variables.
 This doesn't produce
 100% coverage but all you did was pressed enter to produce all this anyways.
 Below is the classes/apache_spec.rb file.
 Notice that while Retrospec created all these files, you still need to do more work.
 Retrospec is only here to setup your module for testing, which might save you several hours each time you create a module.
+Below I'll go through the different parts of automation that you can use in your testing.

 ```ruby